fbpx

 c) Use search engines

-Google, Yahoo, and Bing are typically the first place to look for any query online and are excellent resources for finding job posting sites for employers.
+Google, Yahoo, and Bing are typically the first place to look for any query online and are excellent resources for finding recruiters job posting sites for employers.

 Google searches have most of the search engine market and dedicated job listings.
 Therefore, it can be helpful when contacting headhunters looking for job openings.